mauritsmaks/maurits-portfolio/content/work/sumo.md

 {{< youtube c-VhdcXkyn0 >}}
 ##### The sumobot in battle with another robot.
 The ramp shape lifts the other robot so it looses traction and can easily be pushed out.

-All parts of the robot where developed by our selves as part of the assignment.
+All parts of the robot where developed by ourselves as part of the assignment.
 The bodywork was made by lasercutting.
-Printed Circuit Boards were etched and the robot was tested after assembly.
+Printed circuit boards were etched and the robot was tested after assembly.

 ![Electronics for the Sumobot.](img/work/sumo/Sumobot_H-bridge_and_controller.jpg)
 ##### This board controls the motors of the sumobot, with on the right the electronics to power the motors.
 On the left are placed the regulators and circuit protections.